 - Margaret Ferguson ~ Associate Pastor of Congregational Care

 - Andy Cornett ~ Associate Pastor of Families

-- Joey Sherrard ~ Assistant Pastor of Discipleship
+- Joey Sherrard ~ Associate Pastor of Discipleship

 - Jean Smith ~ Director of Christian Education

 - Steven Ingram ~ Director of Music Ministry

 - Carolyn Miller ~ Director of Children’s Ministry

 - Jimmy Latham and Camille Ward ~ Youth Directors

 - Amy Meller ~ Director of Presbyterian Day School